 - Young making the mistake of turning too soon after taking off but this without (1) and (2) would not account for the accident.

 Stanley was buried on 27 December at the cemetery in Hill Lane, Southampton with full military honours.
 The funeral service was held at St. Luke’s Church, opposite the family home in Cranbury Avenue.
 The service was conducted by Revd.
 Spencer Norfolk, a former Military Chaplain.
 The pall-bearers were six officers from the Royal Flying Corps.

-After the funeral, the coffin was placed on a gun-carriage, drawn by four black horses, and conveyed to the Cemetery, preceded by a firing party and buglers drawn from the Worcestershire Regiment, and followed by member of the Royal Flying Corps and a half military company.
-There was a large number of spectators en route to the Cemetery.
+After the funeral, the coffin was placed on a gun-carriage, drawn by four black horses, and conveyed to the cemetery, preceded by a firing party and buglers drawn from the Worcestershire Regiment, and followed by members of the Royal Flying Corps and a half military company.
+There was a large number of spectators en route to the cemetery.

 The coffin was buried just inside the cemetery gates on the right of the main path.
 At the conclusion of the burial service, three volleys were fired in the air by the firing party, who then fixed bayonets and came to attention while the buglers sounded the “Last Post”.

 The mourners at the funeral included many family members, including his cousin Hector Young, who was a prominent Freemason and would become Mayor of Southampton in 1929.
 There were also several other members of Southampton Town Council, including Sidney Kimber, who served as mayor for two years from 1918 to 1920, and his brother, Frank, Past Master of Clausentum Lodge No. 1461.
 Also present were the Worshipful Master of the Lodge of Peace and Harmony, Wor.
 Bro.
 Thomas Lavington, and several members of his lodge and neighbouring lodges, together with representatives of Deanery Cricket Club and the Tartan Hockey Club.